sagan-software/eosio-rust/README.md

 wasm-opt hello_gc.wasm --output hello_gc_opt.wasm -Oz
 ```

+#### Creating the ABI File

-Now we have our WASM file, so we just need an ABI file.
-In the future ABI files will be automatically generated, but for now they must be typed out manually.
+In the future ABI files will be [automatically generated](#abi-generation), but for now they must be typed out manually.
 Copy this code into a file called `hello.abi.json`:

 ```json
 {